 You might not have a full team of the best counters, especially considering how many are Mega Evolved or Legendary Pokémon.
 Fortunately, there are plenty of other Pokémon that make for solid counters.
 If you're trying to fill a spot or two in your raid team, consider one of these back ups:

-- Blaziken with Counter and Blast Burn
+- Emboar with Ember and Blast Burn

 - Heatran with Fire Spin and Flamethrower